SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

 .. _full_ppt_adk:

 ``PPT-ADK model with account for`` :math:`m\neq 0` |exp|
-    In this model, dependence on the magnetic quantum number :math:`m` is added.
+    In this model, first implemented in [Mironov2025]_, dependence on the magnetic quantum number :math:`m` is added.

     :math:`m` is attributed to each electron in accordance with the following rules: